 Alexis Stoumbelis- Organizational Coordinator

-As Program Coordinator Samantha is tasked with guaranteeing regular updates and analysis from El Salvador to all levels of the organization in order to determine the organizations overall political strategy and program.
-Part of the Salvadoran diaspora, she grew up in Los Angeles and graduated from the University of California-Santa Cruz in Feminist Studies and Latin American and Latino Studies.
-She first became involved with CISPES as a student organizer in Santa Cruz and in 2014 interned with CISPES in San Salvador.
-In 2016 she relocated to San Salvador where she spent two years coordinating CISPES’ program and accompanying social movement partners in the youth, feminist, syndicalist and agricultural movements.
-As Program Coordinator she will continue learning from our Salvadoran allies, and the historic U.S. Central America solidarity movements to redefine the role Central Americans in the diaspora will have in an internationalist movement in solidarity with migrants and the people of Central America.
-Sam hopes to continue her political education in the heart of the Empire (DC), while learning more about Central American history, identity and building community around shared values of anti-oppression.
-In her free time Sam likes to listen to new music, learn about Central American activism, feminism, and eat cocos helados.
+As Program Director, Samantha is tasked with guaranteeing regular updates and analysis from El Salvador to all levels of the organization in order to determine the organizations overall political strategy and program.
+Part of the Salvadoran diaspora, she hopes to continue learning directly from our Salvadoran allies, and the historic U.S. Central America solidarity movements to redefine the role that Central Americans in the diaspora will have in an internationalist movement in solidarity with migrants and the people of Central America.
+In her free time Sam likes to listen to new music, learn about Central American activism and feminism.

 Yesenia Portillo- East Coast Organizer